otiuuum/encryptorinator/README.md

 # encryptorinator
-Program for encrypting files and text
+Program for encrypting files and text in ciphers: RSA, Polybian square or double transposition cypher.